cokeeffekt/yasff/README.md

 | Rear Uprights       | 2   | 3d Printed      |    < $6ea for FDM ABS| [Link](../master/3d-print/Rear_Upright.stl) | 3dhubs.com |
 | Front Uprights      | 2   | 3d Printed      |    < $6ea for FDM ABS| [Link](../master/3d-print/Front_Upright.stl) | 3dhubs.com |

 All files are designed to print on < A4 size acrylic/timber other cuttable material, this size is often found at a good price on ebay or cut to order places.
-I't will also fit in even the smallest laser cutter. *cough* k40
+It will also fit in even the smallest laser cutter. *cough* k40

 ### Purchase Parts